filecoin-project/lotus/documentation/en/cli-lotus.md

    verify       verify the signature of a message delete       Soft delete an address from the wallet - hard deletion needed for permanent removal market       Interact with market balances
-   IDsp         Generate a non-interactive authentication token based on worker address which can be used to establish identity
+   IDsp         Generate a non-interactive authentication token based on worker address which can be used to establish SP operator identity
-   IDaddr       Generate a non-interactive authentication token based on provided wallet address which can be used to establish identity help, h      Shows a list of commands or help for one command
+   IDaddr       Generate a non-interactive authentication token based on provided wallet address which can be used to establish address-holder identity help, h      Shows a list of commands or help for one command

 OPTIONS: